Johnson & Johnson Overview

 - Skin health – Aveeno, Neutrogena, Rogaine, Le Petit Marseillais, Clean and Clear and others

 - Self-care – Tylenol, Motrin, Zyrtec, Benadryl, Nicorette, Zarbee’s Naturals, Imodium, Visine, Pepcid, Sudafed, and others

 - Essential Health – Listerine, Johnson’s baby products, Band-aid, OGX, Carefree, Stayfree and others

 Johnson & Johnson Product Recalls and Lawsuits

-Between 2009 and 2013, several McNeil products including Tylenol, Motrin, Zyrtec, Visine Eye Drops and other products were recalled when consumers complained that some of their products had bacteria or metal pieces in them.
-After two years, the FDA investigated and had to issue a recall on nearly 300 million items because of quality control issues.
-The FDA found that Johnson & Johnson had violated manufacturing protocols which caused contamination to the products.
+Between 2009 and 2013, several McNeil products including Tylenol, Motrin, Zyrtec, Visine Eye Drops and other products were recalled when consumers complained that products had bacteria or metal pieces in them.
+A two-year FDA investigation concluded that Johnson & Johnson had violated manufacturing protocols which caused contamination to the products.

-Johnson & Johnson acquired DePuy in 1998.
-DePuy is the first orthopedic manufacturer and was the leading manufacturer of hip replacements in 2010.
-They were the first to manufacture the metal-on-metal design for hip replacements.
-The Pinnacle Hip Replacement System, ASR Hip Resurfacing System, and the ASR XL Acetabular System are used by about 70,000 patients in the U.S., many of whom were injured by the devices.
+Johnson & Johnson acquired DePuy Synthes in 1998.
+DePuy remains a leading manufacturer of joint replacement products and was first to manufacture the metal-on-metal design for hip replacements.
+The DePuy Pinnacle Hip Replacement System, ASR Hip Resurfacing System, and the ASR XL Acetabular System have been used by about 70,000 patients in the U.S., many of whom were injured by the devices.